211129-Enterprise/demos/1-core-java/qc-questions.md

-# QC Questions that may be asked on Monday Dec.
-6th
+# QC Questions that may be asked on Tuesday Dec.
+7th

 ## Java Basics
 * What is Java? / Why Java?